Understanding the Basics: What is Data Protection and Why Does it Matter?

 Encrypt Sensitive Data

-• Use encryption for data at rest and in transit
+• Use encryption for data at rest

 • Implement full-disk encryption on all devices